docker-hy/docker-hy.github.io/part1.md

 Dockerfile is the shopping list.
 Image is the ingredients (& recipe).
 Container is the delicious treat.

+To get an image you have to build it with the Dockerfile.
+And then you run the image creating a container.

+So maybe even more fitting metaphor would be that the image is a frozen pre-cooked meal.

 ## Hello World docker